curl/curl-for-win/README.md

 - Patching policy: No local patches.
 We may apply patches if already merged upstream or &mdash; for showstoppers &mdash; had them submitted with fair confidence of getting merged.
-- We plan switching the default TLS backend to BoringSSL.
+- We plan to switch the default TLS backend to BoringSSL.
 This fixes a long-standing [vulnerability](https://curl.se/docs/CVE-2019-5443.html).
 It also makes binaries 30% smaller.
 Downsides are no API/ABI guaranties, pthread dependence and no TLS-SRP support.